Jeltic/react.js-setup/README.md

 # react.js-setup
-Easy setup for react.js in your browser.
+Easy setup for react.js on replit.com